bmaltais/kohya_ss/train_network_README.md

-# Train network documentation translated from japanese
 ## About learning LoRA

 [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685) (arxiv), [LoRA](https://github.com/microsoft/LoRA) (github) to Stable Applied to Diffusion.

-[cloneofsimo's repository](https://github.com/cloneofsimo/lora) was a great reference. thank you.
+[cloneofsimo's repository](https://github.com/cloneofsimo/lora) was a great reference.
+Thank you very much.

 8GB VRAM seems to work just fine.

 ## A Note about Trained Models

-Cloneofsimo's repository and d8ahazard's [Drebooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_drebooth_extension) are currently incompatible due to ongoing enhancements (see below).
+Cloneofsimo's repository and d8ahazard's [Drebooth Extension for Stable-Diffusion-WebUI](https://github.com/d8ahazard/sd_drebooth_extension) are currently incompatible.
+Because we are doing some enhancements (see below).

-In order to generate images using WebUI, it is necessary to merge the learned LoRA model with the Stable Diffusion model using the script in this repository.
-The resulting merged model file will incorporate the learning results from LoRA.
-Note that merging is not required when generating images with the script in this repository.
+When generating images with WebUI, etc., merge the learned LoRA model with the learning source Stable Diffusion model in advance with the script in this repository, or click here [Extention for WebUI] (https://github .com/kohya-ss/sd-webui-additional-networks).

-Note that merging is not required when generating with the image generation script in this repository.

 ## Learning method

 Use train_network.py.

-You can learn both the DreamBooth method (using identifiers (sks, etc.) and classes, optionally with regularized images) and the fine tuning method using captions.
+You can learn both the DreamBooth method (using identifiers (sks, etc.) and classes, optionally regularized images) and the fine tuning method using captions.

 Both methods can be learned in much the same way as existing scripts.
 We will discuss the differences later.

 ### Using the DreamBooth Method

-Please refer to note.com [Environment preparation and DreamBooth learning script](https://note.com/kohya_ss/n/nba4eceaa4594) to prepare the data.
+Please refer to [DreamBooth guide](./train_db_README-en.md) and prepare the data.

 Specify train_network.py instead of train_db.py when training.

-Almost all options are available (except model saving related to Stable Diffusion), but stop_text_encoder_training is not supported.
+Almost all options are available (except Stable Diffusion model save related), but stop_text_encoder_training is not supported.

 ### When to use captions